6610685098/cn230db/README.md

-# CN230 Project: Data Pipeline and Analysis using SQLite and Ergast API
+# CN230 Project: Data analysis using SQLite and Ergast API

 This python script demonstrates the process of: